Jiříkov (Bruntál District): Geography

 Jiříkov is located about 20 km southwest of Bruntál and 28 km north of Olomouc.
 It lies in the Nízký Jeseník range.
-The highest point is located on the slopes of the Návrší hill, at 700 m above sea level.
+The highest point is located on the slopes of the hill Návrší, at 700 m above sea level.
 The Oslava River flows along the western municipal border.

 History

 The first written mention of Jiříkov is from 1264.
-Jiříkov was probably founded as part of the colonization activities of the Olomouc Bishop Bruno von Schauenburg.
+Jiříkov was probably founded as part of the colonisation activities of the Olomouc Bishop Bruno von Schauenburg.
 In 1494 the village belonged to the Sovinec estate.

 Of the original row of buildings, only a few houses remained after World War II.
 Today the old part of the village consists mostly of new buildings.